Why do people fall prey to fake news so easily?!

 While I have always wondered why so many of my acquaintances on Facebook/Twitter/WhatsApp keep sending information that I’ve found of a dubious nature, I’ve never really found the energy to dig deeper till now.
 About a week or so ago, I came across this BBC study done on Fake News in various countries, India being one of them.
 This was of immense interest to me, as I see the significant real-world consequences of fake news in the current political climate.

 It took me about 3-4 days for me to go through the entire study.
 The study is quite detailed and employs a qualitative analysis of the representative dataset to try to understand the prevailing situation in India.
 I urge everyone to go through the study for the sake of understanding why fake news can be so dangerous.
-If you are still not convinced, please see this article to get the basics of the study results and find some context for the study was deemed necessary.
+If you are still not convinced, please see this article to get the basics of the study results and also to find some context as to why the study was deemed necessary.

 Here is my understanding of the data from the BBC study.